Uganda People's Democratic Army: History

-Agreement and integration

-After a year of increasingly desperate operations, including fierce battles among various Acholi rebel groups for resources and territorial control, the UPDA leadership recognized the futility of continued armed resistance.
-The group signed a historic peace accord with the NRA-led government on June 3, 1988, which called for an end to the conflict and the establishment of a democratic government.
-This agreement was exceptional in the context of Ugandan insurgencies, as it represented one of the few successful negotiated settlements between the government and a major rebel group.
+After a year of increasingly desperate operations, including fierce battles among the various Acholi rebel groups for resources, the UPDA signed an accord with the NRA-led government on 3 June 1988 that called for an end to the conflict and a democratic government.
+The negotiations were exceptional in that they were carried out by military officers of the UPDA and the NRA.

-The UPDA's legacy is significant in the history of northern Uganda, as it represented the first major post-1986 armed challenge to the NRA government and established patterns of insurgency that would continue to affect the region for decades.
 The political wing of the UPDA and the National Resistance Movement were excluded from the talks.
 While the UPDA co-founder Justine Odong Latek refused to accept the accord and joined the LRA, most of his officers realized that their military situation was hopeless and, by early 1989, the UPDA had ceased to exist.
-The group's eventual integration into the national army through the peace agreement also provided a model for conflict resolution that would be referenced in later peace negotiations with other rebel groups.